 Selecting a Site

-- Apple trees need well-drained soil, but should be able to retain some moisture.
-Light- to medium-texured soils are best.
+Apple trees need well-drained soil, but should be able to retain some moisture.
+Light- to medium-textured soils are best.
 Fruit trees struggle in heavy clay soil; poorly drained soils leads to root rot disease.

-- The ideal soil pH is 6.0 to 6.5 but a pH range of 5.5 to 7.0 is acceptqable.
+The ideal soil pH is 6.0 to 6.5 but a pH range of 5.5 to 7.0 is acceptable.
 Take a soil test prior to planting your apple trees.

 Planting the Tree in the Ground

 Before planting, remove all weeds and the grass in a 4-foot diameter circle.

 After you purchase the tree, protect it from injury, drying out, freezing, or overheating.
 If the roots have dried out, soak them in water about 24 hours before planting.